-The Labour Party Democracy Review is led by Katy Clark, Political Secretary to Labour Leader Jeremy Corbyn and former Labour MP for North Ayrshire and Arran from 2005 – 2015.
-Labour National Executive Committee (NEC) Chair Andy Kerr and NEC member Cllr Claudia Webbe are assisting Katy with the Review.
-(The NEC is the Party’s ruling body when Party Conference is not in session.)
+The Labour Party Democracy Review was undertaken between 2017 and 2018 Labour Conferences, led by Katy Clark – Political Secretary to Labour Leader Jeremy Corbyn and former Labour MP for North Ayrshire and Arran from 2005 – 2015.
+Labour National Executive Committee (NEC) Chair Andy Kerr and NEC member Cllr Claudia Webbe assisted Katy with the Review.

 On 10 February 2018 Katy and Claudia visited Brighton to hear feedback on stage two of the Democracy Review process from Labour members in Brighton and Hove.
+The focus for stage two was Diversity & Participation, Building a Mass Membership, and Your Local Labour Party.
 Film of Katy and Claudia’s contributions is available as follows: